-Relevant to the issue involved in this case, two Federal programs, Medicaid and Medicare involve the provision of health care services to certain distinct patient populations.
-The Medicaid program is a cooperative Federal-State program that provides health care to indigent persons who are aged, blind or disabled or members of families with dependent children.
+Medicaid program is a cooperative Federal-State program that provides health care to indigent persons who are aged, blind or disabled or members of families with dependent children.
 The program is jointly financed by the Federal and State governments and administered by the States according to Federal guidelines.
 Medicaid, under Title XIX of the Social Security Act, establishes two eligibility groups for medical assistance: categorically needy and medically needy.
 Participating States are required to provide Medicaid coverage to the categorically needy.
-The "categorically needy" are persons eligible for cash assistance under two Federal programs: Aid to Families with Dependent Children (AFDC)10 and Supplemental Security Income or SSI.
+The "categorically needy" are persons eligible for cash assistance under two Federal programs: Aid to Families with Dependent Children (AFDC) and Supplemental Security Income or SSI.
 Participating States may elect to provide for payments of medical services to those aged blind or disabled individuals known as "medically needy" whose incomes or resources, while exceeding the financial eligibility requirements for the categorically needy (such as an SSI recipient) are insufficient to pay for necessary medical care.
-12